Why agent platforms care

 If agent A only retains a log entry, the answer depends on agent A's logging being intact and the tool vendor's records being available.
 If agent A retains an Evidence Bundle, the answer is in the bundle, tamper-evident, verifiable by agent B (or any auditor) without needing to call the tool vendor again.

-This is the loop GeoClear is built to support: agent calls verify_address (or any signed-verdict tool) over MCP → gets back an operational receipt in the response → packages receipt + retained evidence + verification material as a bundle → passes the bundle (or a reference to it) to the downstream agent or reviewer.
+This is the loop GeoClear is built to support: agent calls verify_address (or any verdict tool) over MCP → gets back an operational evidence record in the response → packages the record + retained evidence + verification material as a bundle → passes the bundle (or a reference to it) to the downstream agent or reviewer.

 Field shape

-The featured bundle's signed verdict carries the location-substrate fields.
-For an agent-to-agent deployment, the verdict response would also carry agent-context fields (agent ID, decision correlation token, consent context hash) bound to the same receipt:
+The featured bundle's verdict carries the location-substrate fields.
+For an agent-to-agent deployment, the verdict response would also carry agent-context fields (agent ID, decision correlation token, consent context hash) bound to the same record:

 - full_address